dayseanm04/network/README.md

 Repository           Description

-**GNS3**:	          Contains all GNS3 project files and personal projects and labs documented using the GNS3.
+**GNS3**:	          Contains all GNS3 project files and personal projects and labs documented using the GNS3. <br>
 **CCNA**            Contains all my CCNA labs documented using the Cisco Packet Tracer.

 ## 🛠️ Getting Started